dset0x/dset0x.github.io/src/double-perl-while-match.md

     0 3
     [...]

-I have not looked into why this happens, but I assume that these while loops share a pointer onto said string.
-You can work around this by using a copy of the string.
+That's right.
+Same pointer.
+You can work around this by using a copy of the string instead (or more likely, since you ran into this: `substr`).